 What is a Quarterly Business Review?

 A Quarterly Business Review or QBR is a discussion meeting that you have with your clients on a quarterly basis.
-The focal point of the Quarterly Business Meeting revolves around the business of your clients, what can be done to escalate the growth of the business.
+The focal point of the Quarterly Business Meeting revolves around the business of your clients, and what can be done to escalate the growth of the business.
 It aims to understand the desired outcomes and potentials of the business.
 Making recommendations accordingly based on the understanding of the desired outcomes of the business.
-As a Customer Success Managers, you will act as a business advisor to the clients and customers in guiding them towards success.
-In this blog read as Chad Horenfeldt, Director of Customer Success at Kustomer discusses in-depth Quarterly Business Review (QBRs) Best practices and ways to drive more values for clients from a Customer Success perspective.
+As a Customer Success Manager, you will act as a business advisor to the clients and customers in guiding them toward success.
+In this blog read as Chad Horenfeldt, Director of Customer Success at Kustomer discusses in-depth Quarterly Business Review (QBRs) Best practices and ways to drive more value for clients from a Customer Success perspective.

 Establishing a QBR Agenda

 During the business review, you may be wondering what kind of things should you really talk about?
 What is the stuff you need to include in the business review?
-Conducting a business review needs a lot of preparation, from setting the schedule, sending invitations to the attendees, there are several important details that you should look into.
+Conducting a business review needs a lot of preparation, from setting the schedule to sending invitations to the attendees, there are several important details that you should look into.
 One of which is setting an agenda for the business review.
 It is very important to set an agenda for the Quarterly Business Review in order to have a smooth and fruitful meeting.
 Even before the Quarterly Business Review, your specific goals and path of achieving those should already be set.
 Coming to a business review unprepared is a waste of your customer’s time.
 Being prepared will add value to clients’ business and it will allow you to better showcase your product and services.

 In the past, Quarterly Business Review represents a Performance Review, a time where employees sit down and give feedback to the clients and discuss issues regarding the products and services they are using.
 How well they are performing, what are the issues they have encountered along the way?
 There are many different channels or meetings wherein you can discuss and provide that information.

 In today’s new Quarterly Business Review practices, it should be strategic, not tactical, stay away from discussions about issues, tackling issues during Quarterly Business Review may not be helpful and can drag the meeting down in a negative way.
 The QBR is not the right time and place to discuss support questions.
-This is an opportunity for Customer Success Managers to dive deep into gaining a better understanding of what the customers’ business and planning ahead for the future strategies that will help the customers achieve their goals.
+This is an opportunity for Customer Success Managers to dive deep into gaining a better understanding of what the customers’ business and planning ahead for future strategies that will help the customers achieve their goals.